BioMartinez/Portfolio/README.md

 ## SQL code

-In this repository is also a Library Project with MS SQL Server code.
+There are also plans for a library project with MS SQL Server code in this repository.